tapsellorg/TapsellDocument/src/jekyll/docs/mediation/android/android-en.md

     @Override
     public void onAdClosed(AdShowCompletionState completionState) {
-        // Code to be executed when the fullscreen ad is clised by the user.
+        // Code to be executed when the full-screen ad is clicked by the user.
     }

     @Override